KyleMardell/freeflow-api/README.md

 The project model contains user input fields for title, brief, hourly rate, due date and status.
 A projects status can be set as draft, active or complete.
 I chose to add an hourly rate in order to add functionality for estimating and calculating a projects costs.
 The only required field is the title and all other fields are optional.
 This means a user can quickly create a new project without needing to enter all the information at once, meaning it can be updated later.
 This will also provide a better user experience as a user may want to quickly put together a project to give a client an "on the fly" estimate.

 #### Custom tasks model
+The custom tasks model contains user input fields for title, description and estimated time.
+The remaining fields of frequency, average, longest and quickest times will be used to update when a task has been completed that has used a custom task template.
+This means the user can see how many times a custom task template has been used and its time related analytical data with the custom task model fields.
+This in turn should lead to better estimation on projects through task data.
+By knowing the average time taken to complete a task across a given frequency, the user can the update the estimated time accordingly.

 #### Tasks model
+The tasks model contains user input fields for title, description, due date, estimated time, actual time, status and custom task id.
+This model provides all the basic features to track a tasks and projects progress, also with the use of a custom task id the user can track when a custom task has been used for updating the custom task data.
+With tasks being the core of the app, I wanted to keep the model as simple as possible, while offering the features for analytics and therefore tried to use a small amount of fields that offer a good amount of functionality.

 ## Testing

 ## Deployment